lainslie-18/predicting_cryptocurrency_price_with_TSA/README.md

 * Does cryptocurrency have a seasonality component?

-* Are there any months we can identify as having significantly higher or lower trade volume?
+* Are there any months we can identify as having significantly higher or lower closing prices?

-* Are there any days of the week we can identify as having significantly higher or lower trade volume?
+* Are there any days of the week we can identify as having significantly higher or lower closing prices?

 ## Acquisition